KevinBanana/RaspberryPiMessagingPanel/README.md

 ![Config screenshot][setup-config]

 You'll also need to go into Messenger.py and change the "to" argument in the API call.
-Alternatively, you can save your number under KEVIN_NUMBER on config.py to avoid having to modify Messenger.py
+Alternatively, you can save your number under KEVIN_NUMBER in config.py to avoid having to modify Messenger.py

 5. Wire up your raspberry pi with 2 LEDs and 3 buttons on the corresponding GPIO ports: